Baden-Powell Peak: First UK Ascent

 The first UK group to summit the peak was from the girl guides association, including the head girl guide.
-This was organised by Safe Journeys Adventure treks on the 17th December 2010 and was led by Richard Struthers, who was the first British person to summit the peak.
+This was organised by Safe Journeys Adventure treks on 17 December 2010 and was led by Richard Struthers, who was the first British person to summit the peak.

 Ambiguity

 The peak is sometimes mismatched with an unnamed peak (5,826m) located few km southwest, west of P. 5,857m.